 Q. Our organization is exempt from paying sales tax in the state of Illinois and we have a certificate from the state.
 Can we use this to prove our nonprofit status in our Letter of Inquiry (“LOI”) submission?

 A. No. If your organization is a 501(c)(3) public charity, you should have a determination letter from the IRS.
 A copy of the determination letter must be attached to your LOI.
+We use the IRS Letter of Determination to confirm that you have been an operating nonprofit for at least 3 years.

 Q. We are a faith-based organization.
 Can we apply?